Maple Leaf Foods: History

-As the result of a series of divestitures culminating with the 2014 sale of the bakery division (Canada Bread Company), Maple Leaf today now only produces and sells fresh & packaged meats, as well as plant-based protein products via its acquisition of Lightlife and Field Roast.
+As the result of a series of divestitures culminating with the 2014 sale of the bakery division (Canada Bread Company), Maple Leaf today now only produces and sells fresh and packaged meats, as well as plant-based protein products via its acquisition of Lightlife and Field Roast.

 In late 2018, the company announced that the old plants in St. Marys, Brampton and Toronto, Ontario, Canada were scheduled to close in subsequent years but that a new poultry plant would be built in London.
 The cost of the 60,000 square meter facility was estimated at over $600 million partly funded by $34.5 million from the Ontario government and $28 million from the federal government.
-The closures were necessary because the relevant plants were "50 to 60 years old and severely growth constrained because of location, footprint or infrastructure and nearing the end of their productive capacity", according to CEO Michael McCain.
+The closures were necessary because the relevant plants were "50 to 60 years old and severely growth constrained because of location, footprint or infrastructure and nearing the end of their productive capacity", according to then-CEO Michael McCain.
 As of November 2018, the company employed over 11,000 people across Canada and was selling its products in over 20 global markets.

 In January 2020, CEO Michael McCain garnered media attention for criticizing "a narcissist in Washington" regarding events preceding Ukraine International Airlines Flight 752 being shot down by Iran, in a series of tweets from the company Twitter account.
 McCain, who has been noted by media as "a role model for crisis management", was lauded by some, for his "humanity", and criticized by others, for supplanting shareholder primacy, as reactive calls for a boycott of the company impacted stock prices.

 In February 2021, the company admitted in a management report that it was target of an "ongoing investigation by the Competition Bureau into the Canadian bread industry, including alleged price fixing and related securities disclosure issues."
 The company also noted in the management report that "Unfavourable resolution of these or other legal matters could have a material adverse effect on the Company, its financial condition and its reputation".
+In 2021, the company was named, with former subsidiary Canada Bread and its current parent company, Grupo Bimbo, and others, as defendants in a class-action bread price fixing lawsuit.

-Canadian news website The Tyee reported in June 2021 that the Canada's anti-trust enforcement branch the Competition Bureau had raided Maple Leaf Foods in 2019 and taken company files off-site.
-Legal counsel for Maple Leaf Foods and CEO Michael McCain made blanket claims of privilege on all seized assets, which has made the files unavailable to investigators.
-The documents used to obtain warrants included a reference by Michael McCain of applying pricing strategies used for bread — alleged to be illegal — to meat prices.
+In May 2022, Michael McCain announced that he would become executive chairman and hand over CEO responsibilities to Curtis Frank by the 2023 annual meeting.
+On May 11, 2023, Curtis Frank was appointed as CEO.

-In May 2022, Michael McCain announced that he would become executive chair and will hand over CEO responsibilities to Curtis Frank by the 2023 annual meeting.
+In October 2025, Maple Leaf completed the spinoff of its pork business, Canada Packers Inc.